The Best Finnish Dividend Stocks

 Because of Kone’s strong and robust business model, Kone is probably the best dividend payer on the Finnish market.
 The dividend has been raised or kept steady every year since 2005.
-However, Kone has not defined a specific target for dividends or share buy-backs.
+However, Kone has not defined a specific dividend or share buy-back target.
 Any need for CAPEX might put the dividend on hold.

 As its name implies, Konecranes was a division of Kone until 1994 when it was spun-off.
 Konecranes provides lifting equipment and services for a wide range of industries, like shipyards, ports, terminals, trucks, etc. Konecranes and Cargotec (a Finnish listing) are currently in the process of merging.

 This is a slow-growing industry, and the dividend reflects that.
 Since 2011 the dividend has been stable or increased, but only from 1 EUR to 1.2 EUR.
 To our knowledge, Konecranes has never lowered its dividend.
 To our knowledge, Konecranes has never formally adopted a dividend policy.

 Neles’ business model: